-Other than grants of options from the approved pool, the selection of individuals who will receive awards of the newly authorized shares under the Plan and the amount of any such awards are subject to Compensation Committee discretion and are not yet determinable.
-Therefore, it is not possible to predict the benefits or amounts that will be received by, or allocated to, particular individuals or groups of employees in fiscal 2013.
-The number of shares of common stock subject to awards granted in fiscal 2012 to the Company's Named Executive Officers is set forth in this Proxy Statement in the "Summary Compensation Table" and the "Grant of Plan-Based Awards Table."
+The selection of individuals who will receive awards of the newly authorized shares under the Plan and the amount of any such awards are subject to Compensation Committee discretion and are not yet determinable.
+Therefore, it is not possible to predict the benefits or amounts that will be received by, or allocated to, particular individuals or groups of employees in fiscal 2014.
+The number of shares of common stock subject to awards granted in fiscal 2013 to the Company's Named Executive Officers is set forth in this proxy statement in the "Summary Compensation Table" and the "Grant of Plan-Based Awards" table.